yuppari/svconstruct-framework/SVC_Scaffold_Manifesto_V1.md

 ***

 # 3. Use Case Definition: Constructing SVC's Components
 The SVC framework is a direct product of its environment.
-It was not developed in a high-resource data center but in a *busted garage* — a local, resource-constrained workshop that enforces a philosophy of deliberate, manual control.
+It was not developed in a high-resource data center, but in what we dub as a *busted garage* — a local, resource-constrained workshop that enforces a philosophy of deliberate, manual control.
 Understanding our toolchain is key to understanding the architecture's core principles.

 ---